Evaluation of Brauer elements over local fields: Introduction

 Manin, in trying to understand the failure of the Hasse principle combined global class field theory with the Brauer group of a scheme in order to introduce the Brauer-Manin set of a variety over a number field \cite{Man}.
 This gave birth to the theory of Brauer-Manin obstruction, which has evolved a lot since then and has become an important tool in the study of rational points.

 We briefly recall the main points and refer the reader to \cite[\textsection 5]{Skbook} for more details on the Brauer-Manin obstruction and its variants or to \cite[\textsection 2]{Wittrc} for a more recent report.
 Let $X$ be a smooth, proper, geometrically irreducible variety over a number field $k$.
 Let $\Br(X)=H^2_{\text{\'{e}t}}(X,\mathbb G_m)$ denote the cohomological Brauer group of $X$.
-By functoriality of the Brauer group, for any field $F$ containing containing $k$ we can evaluate at an element $\mathcal{A}\in \Br(X)$ and get an evaluation map $\ev_{\cal A}:X(F)\to\Br(F)$.
+By functoriality of the Brauer group, for any field $F$ containing $k$ we can induce by specialization an evaluation map $\ev_{\cal A}:X(F)\to\Br(F)$.
 Combining the evaluation maps at all the completions of $k$ we get the Brauer-Manin pairing:

 where $\mathbb A_k$ is the ring of adeles of $k$.
 We denote by $X(\mathbb A_k)^{\Br(X)}$ the adelic points othogonal to $\Br(X)$.
 If we diagonally embed $X(k)$ into $X(\mathbb A_k)$, by the global reciprocity law we have the following chain of inclusions